 The U.S. Constitution protects your right to remain silent, and it’s one of your most powerful legal tools.
 After confirming your identity, you are under no obligation to answer questions about the alleged offense.
 Politely state: “I am exercising my right to remain silent and would like to speak with my attorney.”
 Do not attempt to explain or defend yourself; even innocent remarks can be misinterpreted and used against you in court.

-Step 3: Contact a St. Francois County, MO Criminal Defense Lawyer Right Away
+Step 3: Ask for a St. Francois County, MO Criminal Defense Attorney Immediately

 - Our legal team can start building your defense and securing evidence right away in St. Francois County, MO

-Step 4: Don’t Talk About Your St. Francois County, MO Case
+Step 4: Keep Details of Your St. Francois County, MO Case Private

 If law enforcement asks to search your St. Francois County, MO home, vehicle, or phone, you are under no obligation to agree.
 Unless officers present a valid warrant signed by a judge, you have the legal right to refuse.
 Calmly state, “I do not consent to a search.”
 Exercising this right protects you from unlawful or overreaching police actions.

-After being processed at a detention center in St. Francois County, MO, your next goal is getting home as soon as possible.
-Depending on your charges, you might qualify for bail or release on recognizance.
-The St. Francois County, MO criminal defense team at Combs Waterkotte can help:
+After booking, you’ll be taken to a detention facility near St. Francois County, MO.
+Depending on your charges, you may be eligible for bond or release on recognizance.
+Our St. Francois County, MO criminal defense attorneys can:

 - Argue for pretrial release so you can stay with your family